 The biggest advantage in starting this business is that furniture is one of the basic necessities of people hence it is a widespread market which keeps blooming throughout the year.
 And many outclass people also don’t mind to change or update their furniture every now and then.

-The first thing before starting any business is to write a comprehensive business plan which establishes the basis of your company’s future operations and decisions.
+The first thing before starting any business is to write a comprehensive business plan which establishes the basis of your company’s future operations and decisions, in this will help business consultants.
 It also provides detailed guidelines about everything you will be doing in the next few years.

 If you are wondering how to write an effective business plan then here we are providing you the business plan of a furniture startup named ‘The Wood House’.

 The Wood House will be an American furniture manufacturing company located at the outskirts of Wesley Chapel, a village in Caldwell County of North Carolina.
 The company will be licensed to buy wood from the authorized wood suppliers from the Croatan National Forest, North Carolina and hence we are strategically located at the best available site for a furniture production factory.

 The business will be owned and operated by Rick Doug.
 Rick did his Bachelors in Industrial Engineering from the University of Michigan.
 After his studies he worked in several furniture companies in the US and has been serving as the director operations at IKEA-US for the last 5 years.